01 Sep Catching Bob

 Quinn reeled in his line and we all walked back, a bit glum, across the bridge and up the road to the cabin.
 Our last day there was always the hardest.

 The cabin looked just as you would expect if you didn’t expect too much: one room, log, accessorized by an outhouse and a woodshed.
-Give a child a box of crayons and a request to draw a cabin, and there you have it.
+Give a child a box of crayons and a request to draw a cabin, and there you have it. there.
 If it’s cold, make sure you supply a gray crayon so the child can draw smoke spiraling out of the chimney.
 The cabin would seem a bit cliché if it were new, but it was old and historic and in some strange way felt like home — the archetype.

 Our stays there weren’t perfect.
 We always brought a bottle of bleach and felt relieved, following our trips, once we survived the incubation period for hantavirus.
 But the place offered us a sense of peace and isolation — a perfect mix of meadow and mountain and stream — that nothing else could replace.
 At least once each summer, we rented the cabin for three or four days and shared bunk beds each night while telling stories about a short, sensitive Sasquatch and waiting for the packrat to begin its assault on the perimeter.
 During the day, we hiked a little, rode bikes on the circle driveway until our dog got dizzy, and went fishing.